Trial of Clay Shaw: Verdict and juror reaction

 At the trial's conclusion, the jury took 54 minutes on March 1, 1969, to find Clay Shaw not guilty.
-Attorney and author Mark Lane said that he interviewed several jurors after the trial.
-Although these interviews have never been published, Lane said that some of the jurors believed that Garrison had in fact proven to them that there really was a conspiracy to kill President Kennedy, but that Garrison had not adequately linked the conspiracy to Shaw or provided a motive.
+Attorney and author Mark Lane said he interviewed several jurors after the trial.
+Although these interviews have never been published, Lane said that some of the jurors believed that Garrison had in fact proven to them there was a conspiracy to kill President Kennedy, but that Garrison had not adequately linked the conspiracy to Shaw or provided a motive.
+Garrison reiterated this view in 1988, writing: "While the jury accepted my argument that there had been a conspiracy, it was not then aware of Shaw's role as a clandestine C.I.A. operative.
+Unconvinced of his motivation, the jury acquitted him of the charges."

 Author and playwright James Kirkwood, who was a personal friend of Clay Shaw, said that he spoke to several jury members who denied ever speaking to Lane.
-Kirkwood also cast doubt on Lane's claim that the jury believed there was a conspiracy.
+Kirkwood also cast doubt on the claim by Garrison and Lane that the jury believed there was a conspiracy.
 In his book American Grotesque, Kirkwood said that jury foreman Sidney Hebert told him: "I didn't think too much of the Warren Report either until the trial.
 Now I think a lot more of it than I did before."

 Later findings, and CIA revelations

 On May 8, 1967, the New Orleans States-Item reported that Garrison charged that the CIA and FBI cooperated to conceal the facts of the assassination, and that he planned to seek a Senate inquiry looking into the CIA's role in the Warren Commission's investigation.

-Garrison later wrote a book about his investigation of the JFK assassination and the subsequent trial called On the Trail of the Assassins.
-This book served as one of the main sources for Oliver Stone's movie JFK.
-In the movie, this trial serves as the back story for Stone's account of the assassination of John F. Kennedy.
+Garrison subsequently wrote a book, On the Trail of the Assassins, about his investigation of the JFK assassination and the Clay Shaw trial.
+The book was one of the main sources for Oliver Stone's movie JFK.
+In the movie, the trial serves as the back story for Stone's account of the assassination.

 Jack Wardlaw, then of the since defunct New Orleans States-Item, and his fellow journalist Rosemary James, a native of South Carolina, co-authored Plot or Politics, a 1967 book which takes issue with the Garrison investigation as one of political style, rather than substantive evidence.
 Wardlaw also won an Associated Press award for his story on the death of David Ferrie.